 Terpenes are produced in the same parts of the cannabis plant which are responsible for the bulk of cannabinoid production.
 As a result, when hemp plants are processed to extract cannabinoids like CBD, the resultant extracts are rich in terpenes.

-Rather than being a simple byproduct, these terpenes may actually be playing a vital role in the effects sought after by users of CBD supplements.
+Rather than being a simple byproduct, these terpenes may actually be playing a vital role in CBD oil to support the user's wellness.

 If you’ve shopped for CBD at all, you may have come across the terms “Full Spectrum” and “Isolate.”
 CBD products labeled “Isolate” use a purified form of CBD where all other cannabinoids and terpenes have been removed, leaving nothing but 100% pure CBD.